14 Gripping and Authentic Books about Female Spies

 A Woman of Intelligence by Karin Tanabe

-I was interested to read this book about a housewife turned female informant for the FBI.
+I was interested in reading this female spy novel about a housewife turned female informant for the FBI.
 I went in interested to learn about the government’s efforts to root out Communism in the 50s but stayed to understand Katharina’s story.

 I can’t imagine being a wife in the 50s.
 The ideals that society put on women were just too much.
-Too many constraints, too many rules, and far too much judgement.
+Too many constraints, too many rules, and far too much judgment.

 I loved seeing Katharina find herself through her undercover work, but sometimes those scenes of her life at home were hard to read about because I came to despise her husband.